godvmxi/godvmxi.github.io/resume/markdown/dev.md

     * Handle the video codec IP verification.
     * Bringup the video codec IP of the ASIC.
     * Setup auto regression for all test suite In CI/CD.
-    * Develop kernel driver and software framework
+    * Develop kernel driver and software framework.
     * Developing the video codec (H264,HEVC,VP9) IP verification framework during both for the pre-silicon and post-silicon period.

 2014/5-2017/11